 Adopting the ADDIE Model Lesson Plan

 It is worth mentioning though, that using the ADDIE model lesson plan does not implicate a strictly linear process.
 Rather, the steps are designed to complement each other in an intertwined process of lesson construction and indicate what methods and tools should come in handy at each step.
-Let’s look at all the steps more closely.
+Let’s look at all the steps of an effective training more closely.

 Addie Model Lesson Plan Steps

 First, in the ANALYSIS stage, the designers of the course or a class must determine, who is their target audience and evaluate the preexisting declarative knowledge and pedagogy of the future participants.
-It’s a vital step because it allows to sketch out the main goals of the class and make sure, that the lesson will communicate something new to the audience creating an opportunity to learn, instead of repeating what they already know.
+It’s a vital step because it allows us to sketch out the main goals of the class and make sure, that the lesson will communicate something new to the audience creating an opportunity to learn about theory and practice, instead of repeating what they already know.
 To determine the content of the class or a course, factors such as cultural background, age, language, and past educational goals should be considered.
 Then, to determine the desired learning outcomes, the following question should be answered: what skills and competencies do we want our participants to gain?
-What kind of behaviors are we trying to promote?
+What kind of constructivist behaviors are we trying to promote?
 The analysis should outline the “take-home” message – what course participants should ideally gain from the class.
-Then, the aims and goals of the class should be matched with appropriate teaching methods (group work, discussion, brainstorming, counseling, etc.) and a learning environment.
-It’s also vital to outline the limitations of the class in terms of audience engagement, tools, technical skills, or financial aspects.
+Then, the aims and goals of the class should be matched with appropriate teaching methods (group work, discussion, brainstorming, counseling, etc.) and a collaborative learning environment.
+It’s also vital to outline the limitations of the class in terms of audience engagement, instructional technologies, tools, technical skills, or financial aspects.